TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-11-06-wow-to-change-php-code-with-abstract-syntax-tree.md

 ---
 id: 63
 layout: post
-title: "How to change PHP code with Abstract Syntax Tree" # todo: rename
+title: "How to change PHP code with Abstract Syntax Tree"
 perex: '''
     ...
 '''